ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Specifically, the "Semantics" subsections of Sections {{<dot-selector}},
 {{<wildcard}}, {{<index-selector}}, {{<index-wildcard-selector}},
-{{<filter-selector}}, and {{<descendant-selectors}} describe behavior that turns into unpredictable when the JSON value for one of the objects under consideration was constructed out of JSON text that exhibits multiple members for a single object that share the same member name ({{Section 4 of -json}}), and matching ({{selectors}}) and comparing
+{{<filter-selector}}, and {{<descendant-selectors}} describe behavior that turns unpredictable when the JSON value for one of the objects under consideration was constructed out of JSON text that exhibits multiple members for a single object that share the same member name ({{Section 4 of -json}}), and matching ({{selectors}}) and comparing